Computing & Enterprise

 As mobile phones become as powerful as laptops, and as the generation of social media, we believe that it is our responsibility to prepare all students at the school for a vibrant and exciting digital world.
 Students have the opportunity to develop a critical approach to both systems and software, through academic and vocational routes.
 The innovative curriculum at LWA has been specifically designed to nurture a passion for technology and provide our students skills applicable in each and every career path.

-We are one of the most well equipped ICT departments in Leeds, an impressive suite of dedicated ICT rooms, green screen studio and computer suites.
-The spacious and well-resourced suites are open to students outside of lessons, with specific support during afternoon sessions and Gaming/Computing Enrichment Programmes.
+Our classrooms are spacious and well-resourced, with specific support during afternoon sessions and Gaming/Computing Enrichment Programmes.
 At Leeds West Academy, we deliver courses tailored to our student’s needs; each course is linked to a real life organisation, who will host students and contextualise the course content to demonstrate the application of skills and theory within the subject.

 Courses in Computing & Enterprise